camerondurham/old-dotfiles/README.md

 ![widgets](screenshots/cd.png)

-I've included plugins pre-installed so the NeoVim config should be mostly ready to go.
-However, a few nice things added are LanguageClient configurations will enable for some files, otherwise, ALE will kick in.
+I could include pre-installed plugins but I've chosen to be lasy and use a plugin manager.
+LanguageClient configurations will enable for some files, otherwise, ALE will kick in.

 NeoVim will also set the column over 80 characters to light grey to encourage more readability while coding.
 I'm using a minimal